 First and foremost, it’s essential to understand the inner workings of a water heater.
 The typical design includes:

-Depending on your energy source (electricity, burner oil, natural gas, solar or geothermal), there are different ways these components work together to provide warm water for your home.
+Depending on your energy source (electricity, burner oil, natural gas, solar, or geothermal), these components work together in different ways to provide warm water for your home.

 By understanding how these elements function within your chosen type of water heater, you can make informed decisions about maintenance and repairs when necessary.